-- (i) a Related-Party Transaction Committee, pursuant to the Related-Party Transaction Regulations; and - (ii) a Strategy and Investment Committee.
+- (iii) a Related-Party Transaction Committee, pursuant to the Related-Party Transaction Regulations; and - (iv) a Strategy and Sustainability Committee.

 The Committees under (i), (ii) and (iii) above are dealt with in sections 8, 10 and 12, respectively, of this Report.